 How to become a BBOWT Volunteer Wildlife Surveyor

 The Ecology Team is always on the lookout for new wildlife surveyors.
 If you are able to confidently identify one or more species groups (e.g. butterflies, dragonflies, birds or plants) and would like to help with the Reserves Surveying Programme, please contact Colin Williams, Ecology Officer (Monitoring), on 01865 775476 or at email@example.com for more information.

-If you are keen to get involved but don’t think your identification skills are quite good enough yet, there may be the opportunity to accompany a BBOWT volunteer surveyor during their survey work.
+If you are keen to get involved but don’t think your identification skills are quite good enough yet, there may be the opportunity to take part in group surveying events.
 We can also recommend courses you may be interested in attending.

 Your wildlife sightings on BBOWT nature reserves

 As well as the more formal Reserves Surveying Programme, we are also always keen to receive any ad hoc wildlife records.